MAJigsaw77/hxlua/README.md

 ### Installation

-You can install it through `haxelib`
+You can install it through `Haxelib`
 ```bash
 haxelib install hxlua
 ```